snok/self-limiters/README.md

 Some parts of the package logic are implemented using Lua scripts, to run _on_ the redis instance.
 This makes it possible to do the same work in one request (from the client), that would otherwise need `n` requests.
-Lua scripts seems to present the most efficient way to run the required calls, and a call to a Lua script is non-blocking.
+Lua scripts seems to present the most efficient way to run the required calls, and client calls to Lua scripts are non-blocking.

-The flow of the semaphore implementation is:
+For example, the flow of the semaphore implementation is:
-- Run [initial script](https://github.com/sondrelg/self-limiters/blob/main/src/scripts/create_semaphore.lua) to create semaphore if needed
+- Run our [initial Lua script](https://github.com/sondrelg/self-limiters/blob/main/src/scripts/create_semaphore.lua) to create the semaphore in Redis, if needed
-- Run [`BLPOP`](https://redis.io/commands/blpop/) to wait for the semaphore to return
+- Run [`BLPOP`](https://redis.io/commands/blpop/) to wait until we acquire the semaphore
-- Run [script](https://github.com/sondrelg/self-limiters/blob/main/src/scripts/release_semaphore.lua) to "release" the semaphore by adding back capacity
+- Run [the cleanup script](https://github.com/sondrelg/self-limiters/blob/main/src/scripts/release_semaphore.lua) to "release" the semaphore by adding back capacity

-All of these are non-blocking.
+Each step is one call by the client, and all of these are non-blocking.

-The flow for the token bucket implementation is:
+For the second implementation, the token bucket, the breakdown is even simpler.
-- Run initial script to retrieve a wake-up time
+- Run the [initial Lua script](https://github.com/sondrelg/self-limiters/blob/main/src/scripts/schedule.lua) to retrieve a wake-up time
 - Sleep asynchronously until the wake-up time

 Both of these are also non-blocking.